 Captain Munro took his sea biscuit out of the water and took a bite.
 “I don’t always recall my passengers, but this one I do remember.”
 He opened the flask and took a swig before offering it to Sammil.
 “Why do you ask?”

 Sammil took a drink, too bitter for his liking, then returned the flask to the Captain.
 “I’ve grown fond of the young man and wondered about his journey to Northport.”

 Captain Munro moved the food board closer to Sammil before continuing.
 “His father kept a close watch over him most of the journey.
-But he made it to the main deck a few times on his own.
+But the boy made it to the main deck a few times on his own.
 Quiet and reserved would best describe him.”

 Sammil wasn’t sure why he asked.
 He hoped to learn things about Theotello that would help explain recent events.
 It still wasn’t clear to him why he had to travel to Weshaven.
 “Yes, and the boy remains the same today,” was his response.

 The Captain popped a few grapes into his mouth and pointed at the Chronicler.
 “Are you looking to write something about the lad?”

 Sammil objected, waving his hand in defiance.
 “Oh, no. There are few stories ever written about Chroniclers.
 No, this is more about understanding Theotello.
 That’s the name he has chosen.”